 If you know me, you know I LOVE to do author studies as part of my balanced literacy program.
 I always want to engage ALL students in the process.
 In my experience, there are a few “types” of books that seem to engage boys more than any other type.
-(Affiliate links for these books for your convenience at the bottom of the page.)

 One type of book is the book for “cool” kids.
 No boy wants to read about princesses…or do they?
 This twist on the common princess story is called Once Upon a Cool Motorcycle Dude by Kevin O’Malley.
 It is hilarious!!
 A girl and boy have been assigned to write a story and they argue over what to write about.
 The boy tells his perspective as a big tough motorcycle dude – because it’s cool.
 The girl tells her part as a tough princess.
 The boy keeps interrupting with stereotypical “female” traits and the girl keeps coming back with modern strong female characteristics.
 The boys LOVE this story because it challenges their attitudes.
 The girls love it because they get to be strong and because the boys are laughing so much!